nnyyxxxx/hyprland/readme.md

 ## Disclaimer
-These are my personal dotfiles, so expect to tinker with them, especially with monitor configurations in hypr/hyprland.conf and theming, as they won't work out of the box.
+These are my personal dotfiles, so expect to tinker with them, especially with monitor configurations in ``hypr/hyprland.conf`` and theming, as they won't work out of the box.

+All information regarding keybinds, programs, etc. Is located inside of ``hypr/hyprland.conf``, and ``install.sh``.

 ## Usage
 Install via curl